-GoannaGoanna is the name for the Open Source layout engine as used in the Pale Moon web browser and the FossaMail mail/news client.
+GoannaGoanna is the name for the Open Source layout and rendering engine as used in Unified XUL Platform (UXP) applications like the Pale Moon web browser and the Interlink mail/news client.

-Version 2.0 of Goanna can be found in Pale Moon 26, rebooting the version number of the engine to something more manageable and clear than a direct product-tied version, and will be updated as the engine is updated, independently of the products used in.
+Version 4 of Goanna can be found in the Unified XUL Platform and Pale Moon 28, as well as any other applications that build on UXP, and will be updated as the platform is updated, independently of the products used in.

 For a while, Gecko was adopted as-is (as a name) with continued independent changes, to provide an indication of its general feature set and capabilities, using sub-version numbers as minor versions while carrying the major version 25, in line with the same (product) numbering scheme used by Mozilla for Gecko.
-However, it had become increasingly incorrect to do so: it was not a variant of Gecko v25, and never really was.
+However, it had become increasingly incorrect to do so: it was not a variant of Gecko v25.
 As it evolved, the need for its own name and versioning became more and more apparent, and so Goanna was created as a name for the forked-off layout engine in use.

 In addition it created the false impression that the engine, and Pale Moon as a product, would be "an old (and outdated) version of Gecko" or "an old (and outdated) version of Firefox", respectively, neither of which are true.

 Where can I find the source?Goanna does not have a stand-alone source, since it can't be used as a stand-alone library.
 If you want to make use of the engine, you can build your application on the Unified XUL Platform (UXP).

 The engine is an integral part of that platform, the source of which can be found on GitHub.

 Legal informationGoanna and the Goanna logo are a trademark ™ of Moonchild Productions.

 All rights reserved except where stated.
 The logo is Copyrighted.